sdiehl/wiwinwlh/tutorial.md

 **Maybe**

-Sequencing a list of a ``Maybe`` values allows us to collect the results of a series of computations which can possibly fail and yield the aggregated values only if they all succeeded.
+Sequencing a list of ``Maybe`` values allows us to collect the results of a series of computations which can possibly fail and yield the aggregated values only if they all succeeded.